 CSNAP is hosted each year in November by a different campus in the network.
 The schedule includes a Friday evening gathering and a full day on Saturday.
-During the Saturday program, we recognize Community Impact Award recipients from each member campus and present the Barnhill Civic Trailblazer Award to one outstanding senior student in the state.
+During the Saturday program, we recognize Community Impact Award recipients from each member campus and present the Barnhill Civic Trailblazer Award to one outstanding student in the state.
 The Marshall Alternative Break Scholarship is also presented.
 Learn more about our Awards.

 For 2019 we are suspending our traditional student conference to host the Community Change Collegiate Challenge (4C) a one-day immersive experience in deliberative problem solving.

 Students and student leaders who care about civic and community engagement, social change, and service.
 All college students are welcome, even if your campus is not currently a member of the Campus Compact network.
 Faculty and staff may also attend.

 The name CSNAP (say “see – snap”) captures the big ideas we hope participants will explore: Citizenship, Service, Networking, and Partnerships.